republique-et-canton-de-geneve/git-sync/README.md

 (hereafter denoted as "the LDAP server" ) to manage authorizations.
 As is done in many organizations, the LDAP server organizes users in groups such as "IT-DEV-JAVA", "IT-DEV-PHP" or "FINANCE".
-Access rights to systems and applications are granted to groups or to users.
+In the LDAP server, access rights to systems and applications are granted to groups or to users.
 A user is assigned to any number of groups.

 Now GitLab comes into play.
-The server is an on-premise instance of the GitLab community edition.
+At État de Genève, the GitLab server is an on-premise instance of the GitLab community edition.
 Our need is to *replicate automatically the LDAP configuration of the users onto the GitLab server*.
 For example, we want the GitLab server to acquire automatically groups "IT-DEV-JAVA', 'IT-DEV-PHP', etc., from the LDAP server, as well as the members of every group.